Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Applications

+in the topology of $C^{k,\alpha}$-uniform convergence on compact subsets of $Q$ if $k < +\infty$, and in the topology of $C^{k'}$-uniform convergence on compact subsets of $Q$ for any $k'\in \N_{\geq 1}$ if $k=+\infty$. \end{enumerate} \end{Prop} \begin{proof} All of the claims are immediate from Theorem \ref{th:main-thm} and Proposition \ref{prop:p-eig-evec-point} except for the first uniqueness claim, which we now justify.
+Suppose (to obtain a contradiction) that the first uniqueness claim does not hold.
+Then (i) $e^{\mu}$ is not an eigenvalue of $\D_{x_0}\Phi^1$ and (ii) $(e^{\mu},\D_{x_0}\Phi^1)$ is $\infty$-nonresonant.
+The first observation together with Proposition \ref{prop:p-eig-evec-point} implies $\psi$ is not a principal eigenfunction, i.e., $\D_{x_0}\psi=0$.
+From Remark \ref{rem:koopman-spectral-spread} and the uniqueness portion of Theorem~\ref{th:main-thm} (with $A=\mu$ and $B=0$), it follows that $\psi\equiv 0$ is identically zero.
+However, Koopman eigenfunctions are (by definition) not identically zero, so we have obtained a contradiction. \end{proof}

-\begin{Rem}[Laplace averages] Given $P\colon Q\to \C$, in the Koopman literature the \concept{Laplace average} is used to produce a Koopman eigenfunction satisfying \eqref{eq:koopman-efunc} with $\mu$ as long as the limit exists \cite{mauroy2013isostables,mohr2014construction}.
-Since convergence of the limit \eqref{eq:Koop-main-converge} clearly implies convergence of the Laplace average to the same limiting function, Proposition \ref{prop:koopman-cka-fix} gives sufficient conditions under which the Laplace average of $P$ exists and is equal to a unique $\CLKA$ principal eigenfunction satisfying $\D_{x_0}P = w$. \end{Rem}
+\begin{Rem}[Laplace averages] Given $P\colon Q\to \C$ and $\Grp = \R$, in the Koopman literature the \concept{Laplace average} is used to produce a Koopman eigenfunction satisfying \eqref{eq:koopman-efunc} with exponent $\mu$ as long as the limit exists \cite{mauroy2013isostables,mohr2014construction}.
+(When $\Grp = \Z$, a similar definition can be given with a sum replacing the integral.)
+Since convergence of the limit \eqref{eq:Koop-main-converge} easily implies convergence of the Laplace average to the same limiting function, the existence portion of Proposition \ref{prop:koopman-cka-fix} gives sufficient conditions under which the Laplace average of $P$ exists and is equal to a unique $\CLKA$ principal eigenfunction $\psi$ satisfying $\D_{x_0}\psi = \D_{x_0}P$. \end{Rem}